danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

 * NVIDIA defines how desktop GL works.
 Not so relevant anymore, and at least the core profile is a solid spec and has fully open source test suite from Khronos by now.
-But the compatability profile, which didn't throw out all the legacy features from the GL1.x days in the 90s, does not have any of the interactions with all the new features specced out and covered with tests - NVIDIA's binary driver is that standard, and that since roughly 20 years.
+But the compatibility profile, which didn't throw out all the legacy features from the GL1.x days in the 90s, does not have any of the interactions with all the new features specced out and covered with tests - NVIDIA's binary driver is that standard, and that since roughly 20 years.